TommasoBelluzzo/SystemicRisk/README.md

 Some of the aforementioned models have been adjusted and improved according to the methodologies described in the [V-Lab Documentation](https://vlab.stern.nyu.edu/docs), which represents a great source for systemic risk measurement.

+**The project has been published in "MATLAB Digest - Financial Services" of May 2019.**

 ## Requirements

 The minimum Matlab version required is `R2014a`.
 In addition, the following products and toolboxes must be installed in order to properly execute the script: